Airless Spray Equipment

 When using electric equipment, ensure the following:

-• Power is available
+3. Power is available.

 Power - (Airless Spray Pump)

-There are three types of pump available:
+There are three types of pumps available:

 As always, get to know your type of equipment, particularly the safety details.